-All payments of redemption monies will be made, except in the exceptional circumstances specified above, on the day specified in the relevant Supplement, following the Dealing Day on which the Redemption Application is effective (and in any event, no later than 10 Business Days after the Relevant Dealing Day) and will be made by telegraphic transfer to the Shareholder's account, details of which will be notified by the Shareholder to the Administrator in the original Subscription Agreement or subsequently in writing.
-For the avoidance of doubt, no redemption payment will be made until the original Initial Application Form and required certified copies of anti-money laundering documentation has been received from the investor.
+All payments of redemption monies will be made, except in the exceptional circumstances specified above, on the day specified in the relevant Supplement, following the Dealing Day on which the Redemption Application is effective (and, in any event, no later than 10 Business Days after the relevant Dealing Day) and will be made by telegraphic transfer to the Shareholder's account, details of which will be notified by the Shareholder to the Administrator in the original Subscription Agreement or subsequently in writing.
+For the avoidance of doubt, no redemption payment will be made until the original Subscription Agreement has been received from the investor and all documentation required by the ICAV (including any documents in connection with ongoing anti-money laundering procedures) and the necessary anti-money laundering procedures have been completed.
+All orders must be received and paid for in the relevant Class Currency.